PolymeshAssociation/polymesh-sdk/README.md

 **NOTE:** if using the SDK on a browser environment \(i.e. with the Polymesh wallet browser extension\), there is no need to provide the account seed.
 Instead, you pass a Keyring object that contains the address, and a signer for that address (which you would typically get from the wallet extension)

+**NOTE** if using TypeScript the compiler option "skipLibCheck" should be set to true in your tsconfig.json file

 ```typescript
 import { Polymesh, Keyring } from '@polymathnetwork/polymesh-sdk';